MysticRyuujin/guac-install/README.md

 # guac-install
 Script for installing Guacamole 0.9.14 on Ubuntu 16.04 or newer with MySQL.
 It should also work on pure Debian >= 7 but I have not tested.
 Feel free to provide freeback!

-**THIS SCRIPT IS BROKEN FOR UBUNTU 18.04 DUE TO A GUACAMOLE/GCC [BUG](http://apache-guacamole-general-user-mailing-list.2363388.n4.nabble.com/Error-quot-make-quot-guacamole-quot-please-help-me-quot-td3831.html#a3837)**

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.

 The script attempts to install tomcat8 if the available version is 8.5.x or newer, if tomcat8 is only 8.0.x it will fall back to tomcat7.
 If you want to manually specify a tomcat version there's a commented out line you can modify at line #73.
 Have at it.